landscape-architecture-tudelft/Q22025/instructions.md

 Document at least 3 landscape elements that reveal the control systems and material culture in the polder landscape.

-Categories:  management structures, crossing infrastructures, boundary systems, or other control mechanisms related to the water system.

 Use the photogrammetry app **Luma 3D Capture** so we can collect all you scans in one place.
 Try also another app for comparison like Pix4DCatch, RealityScan, Polycam, or similar.

-**Suggested elements to scan:**
+**Three Categories:**

-Water: sluices, culverts, ditch profiles, water level markers, pump stations, etc
+1. Control Splats: sluices, culverts, overflows, level markers, drainage, irrigation, pump stations..
-Mobility: bridges, paths, stiles, cattle grids, signage posts, etc
+2. Movement Splats: bridges, locks, paths, elevation changes, cattle grids..
-Boundaries: fences (wire, wood, concrete), hedgerows, gates, posts, etc
-Other control: drainage tiles, irrigation systems, measurement devices, etc
+3. Boundary Splats: dikes, didges, hedgerows, gates..

 **Deliverables:**

-- At least 3 scans using the LUMA app
+- At least 3 scans (one per category) using the LUMA app
 - Optional: 3D files from other apps

 ---